Sucking in your stomach is bad!

 Catch yourself.
 Sucking in can become a subconscious habit, especially if you’ve been doing it for years.
 Check in with yourself and if you’re doing it, stop!

 Relax and breathe.
 Breathe in through your nose, fill up your rib cage, and let the overflow go down into your belly.
-And remember: we have uteruses, our bodies aren’t designed to have perfectly flat abs!
+Remember: we have uteruses, our bodies aren’t designed to have flat abs!

 Now you know you shouldn’t suck in, but how is sucking in your tummy different from engaging your core?